ublue-os/website/docs/images/bazzite/FAQ.md

 ## Why is it called Bazzite?

 Fedora's image-based variants are usually named after either [minerals](https://fedoraproject.org/kinoite/) or [flowers](https://fedoraproject.org/sericea/).

-## How do I install Bazzite onto my device?
+## How do I install Bazzite on my device?

 Follow this [guide](/images/bazzite/installation/).

 ## Can I dual/multi-boot?

 Windows dual-booting can be made to work, but is **not recommended** since Windows has a habit of destroying your boot loader.
 The best method would be running Windows on a different drive than the one containing Bazzite, like an external one.
 Other Linux distributions **should not** be dual/multi-booted due to how Bazzite mounts certain things.
-However you can probably do it if the other Linux OS is on a separate drive.
+However, you can probably do it if the other Linux OS is on a separate drive.

-## I am having issues installing Bazzite onto my hardware?
-What's up?
+## I am having issues installing Bazzite on my hardware!
+What's going on?

 OCI images are very new and the Fedora installer, Anaconda, has some issues with this.
 If you have skills in [Lorax](https://weldr.io/lorax/f28-branch/lorax.html) and the [Anaconda installer](https://www.fedoraproject.org/wiki/Anaconda), please help by contributing!
 We are at a crossroads here because this is one of the most difficult hurdles that Bazzite and the Universal Blue project face.
 We are essentially dependent on upstream to resolve the issues.

 **Here are the main installer issues and their workarounds:**

-### Why is my installer not working (dracut issue / black screen)
+### Black screen on boot and there are no logs

+Remove the `rd.live.check` line from the boot parameters in grub.
+Press <kbd>E</kbd> on a physical keyboard when you see the boot option.
+After removing that line, press <kbd>CTRL</kbd>+<kbd>X</kbd> to save.
+It should boot now, and this line skipped the media verification which is the default behavior in the installer.

+### Black screen with "dracut" mentioned in the logs

 This is currently a known [issue](https://github.com/ublue-os/bazzite/issues/109).
 There is a [workaround](https://github.com/ublue-os/bazzite/issues/109#issuecomment-1691090533) that requires either the stock Fedora Silverblue or Fedora Kinoite ISO and rebasing to Bazzite from there after installation.
 !!! warning

     Keep in mind that the Steam Deck will not scale properly with the installer, and the buttons on the bottom of the screen will be cut off.
-This will require use of the <kbd>TAB</kbd> key on your keyboard to navigate the installer blindly.
+This will require the use of the <kbd>TAB</kbd> key on your keyboard to navigate the installer blindly.

 There is also two other **alternative** methods that may work:
 Installing with basic graphics mode in the installer or using this [advanced guide](https://sharing.io/deck.html).